 The World of Art is one seldom patronised by the average Nigerian.
 This places the responsibility of purchasing art, recognizing talent, and appreciating art on a select few.
 The nation also seems to be in short supply of art galleries and art exhibitions to display the hard work of burgeoning indigenous artists.
-This means they find it hard getting their work seen by society at large, and getting the recognition they deserve for their natural talents and honed skills.
+This means they find it hard to get their work seen by society at large and get the recognition they deserve for their natural talents and honed skills.
 We need to go behind the curtain and take a peek at the life of a Nigerian artist to understand their story

-Sarauta magazine caught up with Samuel Momoh, a full time artist from Kogi state currently pushing his art in Abuja.
+Sarauta Network caught up with Samuel Momoh, a full-time Nigerian artist from Kogi state currently pushing his art in Abuja.
 He narrated his story about the origins of his journey, the challenges he faces as an artist, what keeps him going every day and many other things.
 You can read the full interview below.

 WHAT IS YOUR CREATIVE PROCESS LIKE AND HOW DO YOU GET IDEAS